PeterJCLaw/sr-server-puppet/Readme.md

 ## Structure

-The services configured are broken into roughly three parts, based on their
+The services configured are broken into roughly two parts, based on their
 uses:

  - Competitor Services: things needed so that the competitors can compete -- the